-GMHI owns 4.63% of the shares of Alectra Inc., a regulated electricity distribution company, and operated district energy assets providing services to two customers in the City of Guelph.
-The district energy assets were sold on June 27, 2022.
+GMHI owns 4.63% of the shares of Alectra Inc., a regulated electricity distribution company.

-These financial statements are for GMHI as at and for the year-ended December 31, 2023 and reflect the following accounting policies:
+These financial statements are for GMHI as at and for the year-ended December 31, 2024 and reflect the following accounting policies:

 2. Basis of presentation